 1. Create a plan:

 2. Check that you've completed all declaration requirements, see above.
-This includes being currently enrolled in or having completed IB 77A or 77B.

 3. Complete the online declaration application.
 The application must be submitted in one session, i.e., you cannot close the window and come back to it or leave it so long that your CalNet authentication times out.
 After submission, wait for an email confirmation before making a declaration appointment on CalCentral.
 We recommend you complete this during weeks 1-8 of fall or spring.